Idas (son of Aphareus): Fight with the Dioscuri

-Hyginus version
+Hyginus' version

 The two beautiful daughters of Leucippus, Phoebe and Hilaeira were promised brides of their cousins, Idas and Lynceus.
 Because of their beauty, the twins Castor and Pollux who were inflamed with love, carried off the maidens.
 Trying to recover their lost brides-to-be, the two Messenian princes, took to arms and joined the celebrated fight between them and their rival suitors.
 During the battle, Castor killed Lynceus while Idas, at his brother's death, forgot both the strife and bride, and started to bury his brother.
 When he was placing the bones in a funeral monument, Castor intervened and tried to prevent his raising of the monument, because he had won over him as if he were a woman.
 In anger, Idas pierced the thigh of Castor with the sword he wore.
 Others say that, as he was building the monument he pushed it on Castor and thus killed him.
 When they reported this to Pollux, he rushed up and overcame Idas in a single fight, recovered the body of his brother, and buried it.

-Apollodorus version
+Apollodorus' version

 A different tale was presented in the Bibliotheca, where the cause of the strife of the Aphareids and Disocuri was not the abduction of the Leucippides but the division of spoils between them.
 Castor and Pollux, having driven booty of cattle from Arcadia, in company with Idas and Lynceus, they allowed Idas to divide the spoil.
-He cut a cow in four and said that one half of the booty should be his who ate his share first, and that the rest should be his who ate his share second.
-And before they knew where they were, Idas had swallowed his own share first and likewise his brother's, and with him had driven off the captured cattle to Messene.
-But the Dioscuri marched against Messene, and drove away that cattle and much else besides.
-And they lay in wait for Idas and Lynceus.
-But Lynceus spied Castor and discovered him to Idas, who killed him.
-Pollux chased them and slew Lynceus by throwing his spear, but in pursuing Lynceus he was wounded in the head with a stone thrown by him, and fell down in a swoon.
-In revenge, the divine father of Pollux, Zeus, smote Idas with a thunderbolt and carried up his son to heaven where he shared his immortality with his mortal brother, Castor.
+He cut a cow in four and declared that whoever ate his portion of the cow first would have half the spoil, whereas the other half would go to the one who finished his portion second.
+Idas quickly devoured his own chunk, and then grabbed Lynceus's portion and ate that as well.
+As the first and second portions to be finished belong to the two Messenians, Idas and Lynceus took the cattle with them to Messene.
+The Dioscuri however, feeling cheated out, marched against Messene, and took the cattle back.
+As they lay in wait for Idas and Lynceus, Lynceus spied Castor and informed Idas, who killed Castor.
+Pollux then chased them and slew Lynceus by throwing his spear, but was himself hit in the head with a stone by Lynceus.
+In revenge, the divine father of Pollux, Zeus, smote Idas with a thunderbolt and carried up his son to the heavens above where he shared his immortality with his mortal brother.

 After the deaths of the two Messenian princes, the kingdom was bereft of male descendants and thus, Nestor, son of Neleus and a relative obtained the whole land including all the part ruled formerly by Idas, but not that subject (Tricca) to the sons of Asclepius, Machaon and Podalirius.